ethereum/consensus-specs/specs/deneb/p2p-interface.md

 In addition to `BlobSidecarsByRoot` requests, recent blobs recovery MAY also be done by querying the Execution Layer (i.e. via `engine_getBlobsV1`)
 Implementers are encouraged to leverage this method to increase the likelihood of incorporating and attesting to the last block when its proposer is not able to publish blobs on time.

 Clients MUST publish the corresponding `blob_sidecar` on the `blob_sidecar_{subnet_id}` subnet whenever it successfully recovers blobs via local execution layer client.
-In such case, clients MUST also consider the `blob_sidecar` as "seen" with regards to blob subnet gossip rules.
+In such case, clients MUST also treat the `blob_sidecar` as if it had been received via gossip (ie update the anti-equivocation cache)

 ##### BlobSidecarsByRange v1